 It will also give you the key to use your innate strength in your favorite sports.
 It will teach you how to properly use your biomechanics preferences in every situation that your specific sport can offer.
 You will quickly increase your movement patterns, coordination, and dramatically enhance your performance.
 Ready to use your very own system and unleash your full potential?

 Are you grounded (terrestrial) or aerial?
 (Read Below) How does your spine work: in dissociation or association?
 (I will talk about that on my next blog around Golf Biomechanics Preferences) What Muscles Chain are you prioritizing?
 Am I using my natural running patterns?
 Will you be better made for concentric force or plyometric exercises?
 What is your energy system preference?
 What is your pivot leg?
 What is your posture of choice to enhance your coordination? … and much more to know… a long list of preferences to find out!!

 GROUNDED OR AERIAL

-My first big passion is soccer.
+One of my biggest passion is soccer.
 Here you can find two french players.
 Kylian Mbappe and Olivier Giroud.
-France, won the last world cup with them, as Forward first team Player.
+France, won the last world cup with them, as Forward’s first-team Player.
 They are two distinct players.
 But, they are both efficient in different ways, in their system.
 In my opinion, they are complementary players.

 Note: I have analyzed athletes on videos but did not test them.
 Although my explanations are simplified, the assessment reveals in-depth information.
 We could do that analysis for every sport.